Random trees constructed by aggregation: Infinite length case

 \subsubsection{Rough scale invariance}

 We begin with a proposition which is a rough version of scale invariance.
-In words it says that the typical height of every subtree grafted on $ \mathcal{T}_{n}$ is smaller than $n ^{-\alpha+\circ(1)}$.
+In words it says that the typical height of every subtree grafted on $ \mathcal{T}_{n}$ is at most $n ^{-\alpha+\circ(1)}$.
 Combined with Proposition \ref{prop:unif}, it is the core of the proof of Proposition \ref{prop:compact}.
 For a stem $u$, recall the notation $ \mathbf{a}(u)$ from Section \ref{sec:not}. \begin{proposition} If $a_{i} \leq i^{-\alpha+\circ(1)}$ for some $\alpha \in (0,1]$, then, almost surely,

 \end{proposition}